Equivariant toric geometry and Euler-Maclaurin formulae: Abstract

-Furthermore, we elaborate on the relation between the {\it equivariant toric geometry via the equivariant Hirzebruch-Riemann-Roch} (for an ample torus invariant Cartier divisor) and {\it Euler-Maclaurin type formulae for full-dimensional simple lattice polytopes} (corresponding to simplicial toric varieties).
-Our main results provide generalizations to {\it arbitrary coherent sheaf coefficients}, and algebraic geometric proofs of (weighted versions of) the Euler-Maclaurin formulae of Cappell-Shaneson, Brion-Vergne, Guillemin, etc., via the equivariant Hirzebruch-Riemann-Roch formalism.
+As main applications of our equivariant characteristic class formulae, we provide a geometric perspective on several {\it weighted Euler-Maclaurin type formulae for full-dimensional simple lattice polytopes} (corresponding to simplicial toric varieties), coming from the {\it equivariant toric geometry via the equivariant Hirzebruch-Riemann-Roch} (for an ample torus invariant Cartier divisor).
+Our main results even provide generalizations to {\it arbitrary equivariant coherent sheaf coefficients}, including algebraic geometric proofs of (weighted versions of) the Euler-Maclaurin formulae of Cappell-Shaneson, Brion-Vergne, Guillemin, etc. (all of which correspond to the choice of the structure sheaf), via the equivariant Hirzebruch-Riemann-Roch formalism.
+In particular, we give a first complete proof of the Euler-Maclaurin formula of Cappell-Shaneson.
 Our approach, based on {\it motivic characteristic classes}, allows us to obtain such Euler-Maclaurin formulae also for (the interior of) a face, as well as for the polytope with several facets (i.e., codimension one faces) removed, e.g., for the interior of the polytope (as well as for equivariant characteristic class formulae for locally closed $\bT$-invariant subsets of a toric variety).
 Moreover, we prove such results also in the weighted context, as well as for $\bN$-Minkowski summands of the given full-dimensional lattice polytope (corresponding to globally generated torus invariant Cartier divisors in the toric context).
-Similarly, some of these results are extended to local Euler-Maclaurin formulas for the tangent cones at the vertices of the given full-dimensional lattice polytope (fitting with the localization at the torus fixed points in equivariant $K$-theory and equivariant (co)homology).
+Some of these results are extended to local Euler-Maclaurin formulae for the tangent cones at the vertices of the given full-dimensional lattice polytope (fitting with the localization at the torus fixed points in equivariant $K$-theory and equivariant (co)homology).
+Finally, we also give an application of our abstract Euler-Maclaurin formula to generalized reciprocity for Dedekind sums.